ntrrgc/minigallery/doc/content-prioritization.md

 ## Apache, Chrome

 **Prioritization seems to work**.
 However, given that it always seems to request the most important resource first, I'm not confident that it's not just working by accident.

+## lighttpd

+Prioritization is **probably broken**: lighttpd seems to alternate between streams waaay too much.

+In practice the effect is mitigated thanks to JPEG progressive decoding.